flibedinsky/iatoolkit/docs/programming_guide.md

 ### 5.2 JavaScript: Sending Messages and Updating the Chat

-The JavaScript included in `chat.html` (or a linked `.js` file) is responsible for:
+The JavaScript included in `chat_main.js`  is responsible for:

 1. **Capturing user input** from the text area and handling the Send button (or Enter key).
-2. **Sending an AJAX request** (typically `fetch` with `POST`) to the backend endpoint:
+2. **Sending an AJAX request** (`fetch` with `POST`) to the backend endpoint:
    - Example: `/<company_short_name>/api/llm_query`
-   - Payload: JSON with the message text, optional prompt ID, and additional metadata.
+   - Payload: JSON with the message text, optional prompt ID, attached files.
 3. **Handling the response**:
    - Parsing the JSON payload.
    - Appending the assistant’s response to the chat history area.
-   - Optionally updating tokens, cost, or debug information (if exposed).

 This keeps the chat experience responsive without a full page reload.

 Common JS responsibilities:

 - Disable the Send button while a request is in progress.
-- Show a “typing…” indicator while waiting for the LLM response.
+- Show a “loading…” indicator while waiting for the LLM response.
 - Handle errors (e.g., network issues, server errors) and show a friendly message in the chat.

 ---

-### 5.3 Modals: Help, Onboarding, and Feedback
+### 5.3 Modals: Help, Onboarding, History, and Feedback

-The UI may include several **modals** (pop-up overlays) that provide additional functionality:
+The UI include several **modals** (pop-up overlays) that provide additional functionality:

 - **Onboarding / Help modals**:
   - Content driven by `onboarding_cards.yaml` and `help_content.yaml`.
   - Explain what the assistant can do, provide example questions, and describe key concepts.
+- **History modal**:
+  - Display the list of queries send by the user to the llm
 - **Feedback modal**:
-  - Allows users to rate responses (e.g., thumbs up/down) and optionally leave comments.
+  - Allows users to rate responses and  leave comments.
-  - Feedback is sent back to the backend (UserFeedbackService) along with context:
+  - Feedback is sent back to the backend (UserFeedbackService)
-    - Which query/response is being rated.
-    - User and company identifiers.

 Implementation details: